wp-plugins/zedity/readme.txt

 **Option B - via FTP:**

-1. Upload and unzip the "zedity.zip" file into the 'wp-content/plugins' directory.
+1. Activate the Zedity plugin (from your WordPress dashboard).

-2. Activate the Zedity plugin (from your WordPress dashboard).
+2. If you prefer to do it manually, upload and unzip the "zedity.zip" file into the 'wp-content/plugins' directory.

 NOTE: in some cases, if you use Safari and after the download you can't find the .zip file, it may be your browser that unzips it automatically (and you'd see a folder with many files).
 If so, you can right click on the unzipped folder and compress it back.
 Your .zip file is now ready for to be installed.